Wednesday, March 4, 2026

 VII.
 Current and Old Business

-A motion to accept the recommendation of the Borough of Gettysburg Historical
+A motion to accept the recommendations of the Borough of Gettysburg Historic

-a Certificate of Appropriateness for the following application as presented: COA230038 CRITICAL PROJECT: 340 Baltimore Street (THE BROWN HOUSE) –
+a Certificates of Appropriateness for the following applications as presented: COA230062, MAJOR PROJECT: 141 S. Stratton Street – Trinity UCC for the proposed

 Borough of Gettysburg